Effective dynamics of Janis-Newman-Winicour spacetime: Effective dynamics of Janis-Newman-Winicour spacetime

 Since $p_c f$ is negative and bounded above, one gets the range of $\tilde{t}$ as $\tilde{t} \in (-\infty,\infty)$.
 Employing the new coordinates defined by

 the Penrose diagram of the metric (\ref{metric2}) is plotted as Fig.3.

 How to determine the values of the two quantum parameters $\delta_b $ and $\delta_c$ in $\mu_0$ scheme is a delicate issue.
-We propose to determine them by asking that the resulting effective spacetime metric be independent of the choices of the fiducial cell's size $L_0$.
-Note that the connection component $b$ is invariant but $c$ changes via $c \rightarrow \alpha c$ under the rescaling of $L_0 \rightarrow \alpha L_0$\cite{ashtekar2018quantum}.
-Since $b$ and $c$ enter the effective equations only through trigonometric functions of $\delta_b b$ and $\delta_c c$, ensuring the cell independence of their solutions requires specifying $\delta_b b$ and $\delta_c c$ in such a way that they do not depend on the rescaling of fiducial cell.
-Since $b$ is the component of the connection in the angular direction, $\delta_b$ represents an angular, so we choose $\delta_b=2\pi$.
-Since $c$ is the component of the connection in the $x$ direction, $\delta_c L_0$ represents a length in the $x$ direction, so we choose $\delta_c L_0=\sqrt{\Delta}$, where $\Delta=2 \sqrt{3}\pi \gamma G \hbar$ is the minimal non-zero eigenvalue of the area operator in LQG.
-Thus, in comparison with the choice in Ref.\cite{ashtekar2005quantum}, our choice satisfies the requirement of 'fiducial cell independence'.
+We propose to determine them by requiring that the resulting effective spacetime metric be independent of the choices of the fiducial cell's size $L_0$.
+According to Eq.(\ref{symmetry variables}), the connection component $b$ is invariant, while $c$ transforms as $c \rightarrow \alpha c$ under the rescaling $L_0 \rightarrow \alpha L_0$.
+In the classical theory, the resulting dynamics are independent of the rescaling of $L_0$.
+However, in the effective theory, $b$ and $c$ are replaced in the Hamiltonian constraint by $b\rightarrow \frac{\sin(\delta_b b)}{\delta_b}$ and $c\rightarrow \frac{\sin(\delta_c c)}{\delta_c}$, respectively.
+Hence, the trigonometric functions are introduced into the effective equations of motion.
+To ensure that the solutions of the effective equations remain independent of the choice of $L_0$, the term $ \frac{\sin(\delta_b b)}{\delta_b}$ and $ \frac{\sin(\delta_c c)}{\delta_c}$ should transform in the same way as $b$ and $c$ respectively under the rescaling of $L_0$.
+This requires that $\delta_b b$, $\delta_c c$, and $\delta_b$ remain invariant, while $\frac{1}{\delta_c}$ transforms in the same way as $c$.
+The latter condition implies that $\delta_c \propto L_0^{-1}$.
+In the homogeneous spherically symmetric model, one type of holonomies is the point holonomies obtained by integrating the connection along the longitudinal ($\theta$ direction) or equatorial ($\varphi$ direction) curves on the sphere\cite{ashtekar2006quantum}.
+In this case, $\delta_b$ represents the integration angle, and thus we can choose $\delta_b = 2\pi$.
+The another type of holonomies is the point holonomies obtained by integrating the connection along the $x$ directional curves.
+In this case, $\delta_c L_0$ represents the edge length of the integration\cite{ashtekar2006quantum}, and thus we can choose $\delta_c L_0 = \sqrt{\Delta}$, where $\Delta$ is the minimum nonzero eigenvalue of the area operator in LQG.
+It is straightforward to verify that this choice ensures that $\frac{\sin(\delta_b b)}{\delta_b}$ transforms in the same way as $b$, and $\frac{\sin(\delta_c c)}{\delta_c}$ transforms in the same way as $c$ under the rescaling of $L_0$.
+Thus, in contrast to the choice in Ref.\cite{ashtekar2006quantum}, our choice satisfies the requirement of ``fiducial cell independence''.